Air Quality System Integration

 Data Logging, Remote Communications, Mobile Monitoring, & More

-ARS’ field staff is equipped with the knowledge and experience to design your station given the constraints of geography, power and communications, often employing innovative solutions to difficult problems.
+ARS’ field staff is equipped with the knowledge and experience to design your station given the constraints of geography, available infrastructure and budget, often employing innovative solutions to difficult problems.
 After all, not all monitoring sites are created equal.
 Some reside in city centers and enjoy easy access, proximity to power, and multiple communications options.
 Others are in remote mountain or desert locations, far from power lines, and out of reach of cell phone coverage.
 Air Resource Specialists routinely supports the entire spectrum of possible monitoring station scenarios based on these elements:

 - Site Selection – meeting the client’s monitoring goals based on EPA guidance, airshed representativeness, local source encroachment, land ownership, access, and many other factors

 - Power Infrastructure – line power availability vs. solar or wind options

 - Communications – wired (DSL, cable, fiber) or wireless (cellular, WiFi, satellite)